Matthews China Small Companies Fund

 Tiffany Hsiao, CFA

 Tiffany Hsiao is a Portfolio Manager at Matthews Asia.
 She manages the firm's China Small Companies and Asia Small Companies Strategies and co-manages the Asia Innovators Strategies.
-Prior to joining the firm in 2014, she was a Vice President and Research Analyst at Goldman Sachs Investment Partners in Hong Kong and Tokyo from 2007 to 2013, responsible for Asia Pacific investments with an emphasis on equities in China.
+Prior to joining the firm in 2014, she was a Vice President at Goldman Sachs Investment Partners in Hong Kong and Tokyo from 2007 to 2013, responsible for Asia Pacific investments with an emphasis on equities in China.
 Previously, she spent six years at Franklin Templeton Investments, where she managed the firm's global communications fund.
 Tiffany earned her Master of Science and Information Technology from Carnegie Mellon University and received a B.A. in Economics from the University of California, Berkeley.
 She is fluent in Mandarin and Taiwanese, and conversational in Cantonese.